MillionConcepts/pdr/docs/supported_datasets.md

   - MOLA AEDR and PEDR (support planned)
   - RSS Raw Data products with a "stream" or undefined RECORD_TYPE (support not planned)
   - RSS PostScript files from both Raw Data and Science Data Products (support not planned)
+  - MOC Compressed Standard Data Products (*Note: similar to the MSL MSSS Camera EDRs below, software for converting these files to uncompressed PDS3-style files exists in the archive.*)
 #### MRO
   - RSS .tnf (support not planned)
   - HiRISE EDR line prefix tables (support planned)